 Take 6 slices of the bread and cut them into 1-inch cubes.
 Ultimately, you need enough bread to cover the bottom of your baking dish.
 If you're bread isn't pre-sliced, you might need more to do this.

 Take the remaining 2 slices of bread and pulse in a food processor until fine crumbs are formed.

 Chop the pastrami (or corned beef if you’re using) into bite-sized pieces.
 I do this by stacking it and cutting the meat first in strips, then I cut across the strips to form rough squares.
 It doesn’t need to be perfect.
 It’s a casserole.

 Stack the cheese slices one on top of the other, then cut it in strips, and then cut across the strips into squares.

-4 Make the filling: In a large bowl, add the cream cheese and smoosh it with a spoon or spatula to soften and break it up a bit.
-Add the meat, Swiss cheese, sauerkraut, thousand island dressing, caraway seeds, and salt.
+In a large bowl, add the cream cheese and smoosh it with a spoon or spatula to soften and break it up a bit.
+Add the meat, Swiss cheese, sauerkraut, Thousand Island dressing, caraway seeds, and salt.
 Stir to combine, making sure you fully incorporate the cream cheese.

-6 Bake the casserole: Place the casserole in the oven and bake for 40-45 minutes until the crumbs are toasted and the casserole is heated through.
+Place the casserole in the oven and bake for 40 to 45 minutes until the crumbs are toasted and the casserole is heated through.

 |Servings: 6 to 8|